Best Wedges for High Handicappers & Beginners in 2023

 The ‘bounce’ of a wedge refers to the sole area that hits the turf during the swing.

-As you might have guessed, the name ‘bounce’ originated from the phenomenon where this part of the club bounces through the course surface at impact.
+As you might have guessed, the name ‘bounce’ originated from the phenomenon where this part of the club bounces through the golf course surface at impact.

 Actually, there are several design elements involved in this part of the club: the width of the sole, leading edge, and the bounce angle.